Vesni/DarkCut-Studios/README.md

 ## 📋 About the Website
 This is the official website for the *Smile Before You Die* series by DarkCut Studios.
 Here you can:
-- Watch all 30 episodes (embedded from YouTube)
+- Watch all 10 episodes (embedded from YouTube)
-- See countdowns for upcoming episodes
 - Learn more about the story and production
 - Stay updated on new releases